theDataFixer/blog/content/posts/why-being-a-data-architect/index.md

 It's not that these are the only questions asked by a data architect, but what I want you to understand is that it's not correct to say, _"We have X, Y, and Z tools to extract and analyze data"_ because that brings negative consequences to the solution design.

+Besides strategy and tactics, data architects must be aware of three main aspects when embarking on a new data architecture design:
+* Completeness
+* Accuracy
+* Consistency

+Most of the times, the stakeholders don't know what exactly they are dealing with so it's crucial to be present when making those functional requirements, it's an art in my humble opinion; if you're luck yhey just know that they need to integrate and leverage data.
+(Believe me, sometimes that's a really good starting point)

 #### But these tasks are made by a Data Engineer, right?
 It's true that a data engineer can do all of this, but as mentioned earlier, data architects function as a level of abstraction.
 Furthermore, I'm not an expert in buildings or houses or apartments, but I know that a civil engineer could do the work of an architect.
 So why do architects exist?
 Because they focus on strategy and tactics, while engineers turn what is designed into reality.